Cat skiing FAQ

 Please get in touch if you are interested in either option as we will have a minimum group size or minimum total price.

-Mobile reception varies as we are in a very remote area.
-We recommend picking up a Georgian SIM card when you are at the airport.
+We recommend getting an eSIM (which you can do before you leave home) or picking up a Georgian SIM card when you are at the airport.
 You can take advantage of far cheaper data rates, and better coverage.
-In some cases, our guests couldn’t get on the Georgian mobile network as their own home provider didn’t support it.

 Euros are widely accepted but it’s definitely a good idea to carry Georgian Lari too.